freenas/freenas-docs/userguide/tasks.rst

    smartctl -l selftest /dev/ada0

-If you enter an email address in the :guilabel:`Email to report` field of
+If an email address is entered in the :guilabel:`Email to report` field of
 :menuselection:`Services --> S.M.A.R.T.`,
-the system will email the specified address when a test fails.
+the system will send email to that address when a test fails.